innovationhublancaster/cardboard-office/README.md

 View the Innovation Hub's office in VR with Google Cardboard.
 Created for the UCISA SS15 conference presentation.

-This was created by hacking together buy building a photshphere viewer in three.js with stereo and using code from Google's VR expeiments to make it cardboard friendly.
+This was created by hacking together by building a photshphere viewer in three.js with stereo view for VR using code from Google's VR expeiments to make it cardboard friendly.

 [Demo](http://in-production.lancaster.ac.uk/cardboard-office)